-Weight issues are common in women with polycystic ovary syndrome.
+Weight issues are common in women with polycystic ovarian syndrome.
 These treatments can help.

-Polycystic ovary syndrome is a common hormonal disorder, affecting 5 to 10 percent of women.
+Polycystic ovarian (or ovary) syndrome is a common hormonal disorder, affecting 5 to 10 percent of women.
 Symptoms vary from person to person, but usually include irregular periods, problems with sudden weight gain, excess hair growth, acne and difficulty achieving pregnancy.
 The ovaries may look like they contain several small cysts, or follicles, on ultrasound.
 This disorder affects both adolescents and adult women.

 PCOS weight-loss tips